ianclemence/REST-API-2/README.md

 # Video API
-An Application Programming Interface that let's you get information about a video from the database
+In this repo, I've created an Application Programming Interface that let's you get information about a video from the database

 # Dependencies: